vinyl-umbrella/vinyl-umbrella/README.md

 ### Hi there 👋
-I work for an IT company as SRE.
+I work as an SRE at a Japanese IT company.

 ### Languages
 - ◎ Python, JavaScript(TypeScript), Vue.js